rinman24/coimbra_chamber/README.rst

 Simply run the following command from the root directory; e.g., ucsd_ch:
 ::

-  $ python chamber/setup_sqldb.py
+  $ python chamber/setup_sqldb.py <database_name>

+Where <database_name> is replaced with the name of the MySQL database schema.
-This will create all tables and populate the Unit table as well.
+This will create all tables and populate the Unit table and add Tube 1 (default tube used in experiments).

 The database schema is described below: